‘Same But Different’: Lightning On Jupiter Is Surprisingly Similar To That On Earth, Reveals Juno Study

 We’ve known that Jupiter has lightning ever since the Voyager 1 spacecraft made its first flyby of the gas giant in 1979.
 But the origin of Jovian lightning has remained a mystery up until another famous flyby of Jupiter, this time by the Juno spacecraft.

-Buzzing the largest planet in our solar system for the first time in 2016, the Juno probe also spotted the lightning on Jupiter, just like Voyager 1 and 2, Galileo, and Cassini did before it.
+Buzzing the largest planet in our solar system for the first time in 2016, the Juno probe also spotted the lightning on Jupiter, just like Voyagers 1 and 2, Galileo, and Cassini did before it.
 But the state-of-the-art science equipment on board the spacecraft allowed it to capture unique data on Jupiter’s lightning strikes, unraveling some of the mysteries that have been puzzling astronomers for almost 40 years.

-In a pair of studies published on June 6, scientists from the Juno mission describe the radio emissions coming from Jovian lightning — dubbed “whistlers” on account of their descending whistling pitch, which sounds a lot like a falling bomb — as well as the novel frequencies at which they were picked up by the spacecraft, still in orbit around the gas giant.
+In a pair of studies published on June 6, scientists from the Juno mission describe the radio emissions coming from Jovian lightning — dubbed “whistlers” on account of their descending whistling pitch, which sounds a lot like a falling bomb — as well as the novel frequencies at which they were picked up by the spacecraft still in orbit around the gas giant.

 Just like in the famous GIF, Juno uncovered that lightning on Jupiter is very much the same as on Earth, while also being completely different than what we’re used to, revealed NASA.

-One of the studies, featured in the journal Nature Astronomy, shows that lightning strikes on Jupiter “can be as frequent as on Earth,” lead author Ivana Kolmašová, of the Czech Academy of Sciences in Prague, told Space.com.
+One of the studies, featured in the journal Nature Astronomy, shows that lightning strikes on Jupiter “can be as frequent as on Earth,” lead author Ivana Kolmašová of the Czech Academy of Sciences in Prague told Space.com.

 The research examined how often the Juno spacecraft detected lightning on Jupiter and found out that the probe’s Waves plasma and radio wave detector recorded more than 1,600 “whistlers.”
 That’s 10 times more than the number of signals picked up by Voyager 1.